Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 We strongly ask you not to Drink and Drive, but for designated drivers Victoria School is on Lindsay Road BH13 6AS and has ample parking.
 There is a one way system in operation.
 Enter follow signs from the main entrance and further signs will direct you to the Festival Car Parking.
 Please do not park in Lidl or other private car parks!

-CAMPING OR ACCOMODATION - CAMPING - VAN UPDATE
+CAMPING OR ACCOMMODATION - UPDATE

 If you want to camp there are several camp sites but none close by.
 As last year we have agreed with our friends St Leonards Farm Park, Ferndown BH22 0AQ they have a special rate for campers going to the Festival.
 This is an excellent park quote ‘Beer and Bluegrass’ and please book in advance!

 There are dozens of Hotels close by but if you are after a reasonable stay we would suggest Premier Inn Westcliff Poole Rd, BH2 5QU (approx 15min walk) or the newly built Travelodge Poole Hotel Holes Bay Road, Poole BH15 1LS.
 This is right opposite Poole Rail Station and two stops away from Branksome Station.
-If you are travelling from outside the area please contact us and we will do our best to give you guidance.
+If you are travelling from outside the area please contact us and we will give you guidance.